adremiere-pro/adremiere-pro/README.md

 - 👋 Hi, I’m @adremiere-pro
-- 💞️ I’m looking to collaborate on IT domains as Product Owner
+- 💞️ I’m looking to collaborate on IT domains as Product Owner / Project Manager
-- 📫 How to reach me at https://dremiere.com
+- 📫 How to reach me at https://dremiere.com and https://www.linkedin.com/in/adremiere/